 • Safe travel in avalanche terrain requires training and experience.
 This advisory is just one tool to help you make your own decisions in avalanche terrain.
 You control your own risk by choosing where, when, and how you travel.

-For more information contact the Forest Service Snow Rangers, the AMC at the Pinkham Notch Visitor Center, or the caretakers at Hermit Lake Shelters :or the Harvard Cabin.
+• Anticipate a changing avalanche danger when actual weather differs from the higher summits forecast.
+For more information contact the Forest Service Snow Rangers, the AMC at the Pinkham Notch Visitor Center, or the caretakers at Hermit Lake Shelters.

-Posted 8:15a.m., Monday, January 23, 2017.
+• Posted 8:00 a.m., Tuesday, April 24, 2018.
 A new advisory will be issued tomorrow.

 USDA Forest Service

 Snow Temp Surface: 0.5 C